-This pork tenderloin marinade recipe adds tons of flavor to tender and lean pork tenderloin, from easy pantry ingredients, perfect for grilling, roasting and more.
+This Pork Tenderloin Marinade recipe adds tons of flavor to tender and lean pork tenderloin.
+It's made with easy pantry ingredients and is perfect for grilling, roasting and more.

 It has just the right amount of zesty flavor, and it's really easy to customize to your own personal tastes.
 Ideal for any way you want to cook your tenderloin, whether you're grilling it, baking it, roasting it, cooking it on the stove top or in a slow cooker, or even chopping it up for something like a pork stir fry.